 Boothbay real estate is some of the most expensive in Maine, although Boothbay house values don't compare to the most expensive real estate in the U.S.

-Boothbay is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Boothbay is a town of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Boothbay who work in management occupations (12.92%), sales jobs (9.15%), and office and administrative support (9.08%).
+Boothbay is a decidedly white-collar town, with fully 85.20% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Boothbay is a town of service providers, professionals, and managers.
+There are especially a lot of people living in Boothbay who work in management occupations (14.05%), maintenance occupations (10.07%), and sales jobs (7.51%).

 Of important note, Boothbay is also a town of artists.
 Boothbay has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Boothbay’s character.